 EDISON 'SUITCASE' HOME with DUPLEX REPRODUCER

-What makes this particularly unusual is the accessory Edison "Duplex" reproducer.
-The curious invention features a reproducer mounted a couple of inches above the stylus, with a long wire link.
+(Please refer to my other Edison Home page for the history of this popular phonograph.)
+What makes this early Edison Home particularly unusual is the accessory Edison "Duplex" reproducer.
+The curious invention features a reproducer with the diaphragm mounted a couple of inches above the stylus, with a long wire link.
 A separate L-shaped tube extends from the side to connect to a second horn, pulling sound from both sides of the glass diaphragm.
 The Duplex reproducer sold for a pricey $9 in 1897 and was not popular.
 Only five are known to exist today.

 (RETURN TO MAIN PHONOGRAPH PAGE)